proofcarryingdata/zupass/packages/pcd/pod-pcd/README.md

 PCD representating an object in the Provable Object Data format.

-TODO(artwyman): Detailed description of POD concepts an design.
+TODO(POD-P3): Detailed description of POD concepts an design.